-Let’s start with the behemoth in the industry – Shopify.
+Let’s start with the behemoth in the ecommerce business industry – Shopify.

-It’s a complete bespoke website with most of your bells and whistles built-in, like product pages, cart page, checkout page, shipping settings, payment settings etc. It even has pre-written emails for product sales, abandoned carts, shipping etc.
+It’s a complete bespoke website specifically for ecommerce businesses, with most of your bells and whistles built-in, like product pages, cart page, checkout page, shipping settings, payment settings etc. It even has pre-written emails for product sales, abandoned carts, shipping etc.

 It connects to social media, and integrates with a gazillion cool apps connecting you to email platforms, upsell software, FB ads etc.

-Like WordPress, clever techie people have come along and built awesome themes and apps that enhance its features and functionality but to be honest you can get started with just the basic features.
+Like WordPress, clever techie people have come along and built awesome themes and apps that enhance its features and functionality but to be honest you can get started building your ecommerce business with just the basic features.

-Here is a blueprint to launching a store on Shopify, by Shopify.
+Here is a blueprint to launching an ecommerce store on Shopify, by Shopify.

-But Shopify is not the only ecommerce guy in town.
+But Shopify is not the only ecommerce business guy in town.

 You have options!

-Moving forward I’ll be walking you through how to set up and launch on Shopify because it’s the one I use and in an already steep learning curve it’s the fastest, the easiest and the most user-friendly option in my opinion!
+Moving forward I’ll be walking you through how to set up and launch your ecommerce business on Shopify because it’s the one I use and in an already steep learning curve it’s the fastest, the easiest and the most user-friendly option in my opinion!